DylanTai/PDF-to-TXT/README.md

 - Keep the `.env` file out of source control (already covered by `.gitignore` if you add it there).
 - Both scripts automatically load `.env` on startup.
 If `python-dotenv` is installed the file is parsed with it; otherwise a lightweight built-in loader handles simple `KEY=VALUE` pairs.

+### Installing Dependencies with `requirements.txt`

+- Activate your virtual environment, then run `pip install -r requirements.txt`.
+- This installs `boto3`, `botocore`, `numpy`, `opencv-python`, `pdf2image`, `pillow`, and `python-dotenv`, which cover all imports used by the scripts.
+- Re-run the command whenever the file changes to keep your environment up to date.

 ## Usage

 ### Full Run (`pdftotext.py`)